minio/minio/README.md

 service minio start
 ```

-## Install from Source
+# Install from Source

+Use the following commands to compile and run a standalone MinIO server from source.
 Source installation is only intended for developers and advanced users.
 If you do not have a working Golang environment, please follow [How to install Golang](https://golang.org/doc/install).
 Minimum version required is [go1.15](https://golang.org/dl/#stable)

 ```sh
 GO111MODULE=on go get github.com/minio/minio
 ```

+The MinIO deployment starts using default root credentials `minioadmin:minioadmin`.
+You can test the deployment using the MinIO Browser, an embedded
+web-based object browser built into MinIO Server.
+Point a web browser running on the host machine to http://127.0.0.1:9000 and log in with the
+root credentials.
+You can use the Browser to create buckets, upload objects, and browse the contents of the MinIO server.

+You can also connect using any S3-compatible tool, such as the MinIO Client `mc` commandline tool.
+See
+[Test using MinIO Client `mc`](#test-using-minio-client-mc) for more information on using the `mc` commandline tool.
+For application developers,
+see https://docs.min.io/docs/ and click **MINIO SDKS** in the navigation to view MinIO SDKs for supported languages.

+> NOTE: Standalone MinIO servers are best suited for early development and evaluation.
+Certain features such as versioning, object locking, and bucket replication
+require distributed deploying MinIO with Erasure Coding.
+For extended development and production, deploy MinIO with Erasure Coding enabled - specifically,
+with a *minimum* of 4 drives per MinIO server.
+See [MinIO Erasure Code Quickstart Guide](https://docs.min.io/docs/minio-erasure-code-quickstart-guide.html)
+for more complete documentation.

+MinIO strongly recommends *against* using compiled-from-source MinIO servers for production environments.

+# Deployment Recommendations

 ## Allow port access for Firewalls